 This is the third article in the Educational Gift Ideas series – we’ve already talked about Language Arts and Science gift ideas.
 Today, I want to share some great History and Geography related gift ideas.
-Typically, this is a rather bookish subject, but there are some great games and toys that can round out your … Continue reading "Educational Gift Ideas – History/Geography Edition"
+Non-Book Related Typically, this is a rather bookish subject, but there are some great games and toys that can round … Continue reading "Educational Gift Ideas – History/Geography Edition"

 Teaching World War II can be intense.
 There is an overwhelming amount of material to cover!
 From the European war, to the Pacific Theater to the American Home Front; the Holocaust and Japanese Internment camps, Axis and Allies, and D-Day, you could easily spend an entire year just covering this topic.
 There are literally hundreds … Continue reading "Unit Study: World War II"

-(If you want to learn more about our exclusive timeline figures or how to create a Timeline of Life from the Big Bang through human history, read more here.)
 I am passionate about history.
-It’s my favorite subject to teach and even in my free time I’m often reading historical fiction and history books or … Continue reading "Timelines and Book of Centuries"
+It’s my favorite subject to teach and even in my free time I’m often reading historical fiction and history books or watching historical documentaries.
+But it took me several years to figure out how to set up a timeline.
+I couldn’t figure out a way to make one work … Continue reading "Timelines and Book of Centuries"